davidorme/Masters_GIS/_sources/practical_3/practical_3.md

   name: ir
 ---

-# Spatial modelling in R
+# Practical 3: Spatial modelling in R

 This practical looks at some of the problems of fitting statistical models to spatial data, using the statistical software R. We are going to be covering a lot of ground but: